RobotGarden/github-intro/forking.md

 1. Go to the original repository in GitHub and copy the clone URL.
 1. In SourceTree, add a new remote called "upstream" using the original repository clone URL.

+## Making Changes and Committing

+1. Create a new local branch, say "new-feature" and switch to it.
+1. Edit files.
+1. Fetch changes from all remotes.
+1. If remote has changed ...